FasterSpeeding/Tanjun/docs/usage.md

     ...
 ```

-Post-executon hooks are called after a command has finished executing,
+Post-execution hooks are called after a command has finished executing,
 regardless of whether it passed or failed.

 ```py